Concepts Tested on GMAT Problem Solving

 - Algebra concepts on the test include solving linear equations, basic quadratic equations, and inequalities.

-- Although most test takers see only 2 to 4 geometry questions on the GMAT, there are many types of geometry concepts that may appear: lines and angles, triangles, polygons, circles, rectangular solids and cylinders, and coordinate geometry.
+- Although most test takers see only 3 to 5 geometry questions on the GMAT, there are many types of geometry concepts that may appear: lines and angles, triangles, rectangles, circles, rectangular solids and cylinders, and coordinate geometry.

 In approaching a problem, read the question carefully and fully understand what is asked.
 Harder questions are sometimes purposely worded in a confusing manner.
 For word problems, it is helpful to translate the information presented into equations or mathematical notation if possible.
 In working through the problem, make liberal use of the provided scratch board.
 Trying to perform calculations in your head can lead to careless mistakes.
 Be systematic in your approach, organize the information logically, and clearly label everything.
 This becomes more important as you tackle more difficult problems.